-RESOLVE Salvage & Fire is the U.S. subsidiary of RESOLVE Marine Group, Inc., a worldwide leader in marine salvage and wreck removal, emergency response, firefighting, OPA-90 emergency response, maritime safety and simulation training and a wide range of marine services including naval architecture and marine engineering.
-RESOLVE recently completed the removal of the OBERON LPG carrier wreck from the Taiwan Strait.
-In 2011, RESOLVE completed the removal of 10 vessel wrecks in Kankesanthurai Harbour in northern Sri Lanka, and the removal of the Angeln container vessel wreck from the shipping channel at Vieux Fort, St. Lucia.
-In 2010, RESOLVE responded to the Deepwater Horizon oil spill and managed a massive, six-month oil spill cleanup operation spanning locations throughout the Gulf of Mexico.
-In response to the U.S. Oil Pollution Act of 1990, RESOLVE established itself as a leading primary resource provider of Salvage & Marine Firefighting services for tanker and non- tank vessels trading in U.S. waters.
-RESOLVE is a joint venture partner in Shanghai Resolve-Shengmin OSRO Company, a leading Ship Pollution Response Organization (SPRO) serving the international shipping industry in China waters.
-For more information about RESOLVE Marine Group and its subsidiaries visit www.resolvemarine.com.
+Resolve Salvage & Fire is the U.S. subsidiary of Resolve Marine, Inc., a worldwide leader in marine salvage and wreck removal, emergency response, firefighting, OPA-90 emergency response, maritime safety and simulation training and a wide range of marine services including naval architecture and marine engineering.
+Resolve recently completed the removal of the OBERON LPG carrier wreck from the Taiwan Strait.
+In 2011, Resolve completed the removal of 10 vessel wrecks in Kankesanthurai Harbour in northern Sri Lanka, and the removal of the Angeln container vessel wreck from the shipping channel at Vieux Fort, St. Lucia.
+In 2010, Resolve responded to the Deepwater Horizon oil spill and managed a massive, six-month oil spill cleanup operation spanning locations throughout the Gulf of Mexico.
+In response to the U.S. Oil Pollution Act of 1990, Resolve established itself as a leading primary resource provider of Salvage & Marine Firefighting services for tanker and non- tank vessels trading in U.S. waters.
+Resolve is a joint venture partner in Shanghai Resolve-Shengmin OSRO Company, a leading Ship Pollution Response Organization (SPRO) serving the international shipping industry in China waters.
+For more information about RESOLVE Marine and its subsidiaries visit www.resolvemarine.com.

 See Photos below.
 Additional and high resolution photos available upon request.